Once there was a time when all Angels came from Heaven...

 Air date: 1970-03-25

-Overview: In this family story, Bronson helps uncle Herman and cousin Carl repair and restore an old fishing boat.
+Overview: Bronson helps uncle Herman and cousin Carl repair and restore an old fishing boat.
 Carl is passionate about restoring the boat because it reminds him of his late mother.
-On the other hand, Uncle Herman would prefer to sell the boat.
-When Beth, Herman's fiancée, demands that Herman choose between the boat or her, it forces Herman to make a vital decision.
+On the other hand, Herman would prefer to sell it.
+When Beth, Herman's fiancée, demands that he choose between the boat or her, Herman has to make a vital decision.

 Air date: 1970-04-01

-Overview: In the series final episode Gus Samos hires Bronson to work on his yacht.
-Samos and his daughter Vhea are not communicating well because of their conflicting lifestyles and values.
-When Vhea leaves to see friends in a Buddhist community Bronson follows her.
-In the process both father and daughter question his motivations.
+Overview: Gus Samos hires Bronson to work on his yacht.
+Samos and his daughter Vhea don't communicate well due to their conflicting lifestyles and values.
+When Vhea leaves to see friends in a Buddhist community, Bronson follows her, leaving both father and daughter questioning his motivations.